Written by Jessie Panazzolo

 To tell my truth, I am not super proud of my university experience and I don’t have my undergraduate or honours degree framed on my wall.
 For me, university was not about getting a fancy piece of paper, wearing a cap and gown or even about lining up a job directly after, but much more so the opportunities that came from my university experience.
 Let me explain.

-I wasn’t originally going to do my honours degree after no professors from my first university worked with organisms I was really passionate about.
-My main option was studying emu populations in the Mount Lofty Ranges; at that stage in my life, I didn’t want to study something for a year “just because” when I wasn’t super into what I was studying.
-No offence to emus, ratites are cool – but not cool enough.
+I wasn’t originally going to do my honours degree as no professors from my first university worked with organisms I was really passionate about.
+My main option was studying emu populations in the Mount Lofty Ranges and at that stage in my life, I didn’t want to study something for a year “just because” when I wasn’t super into what I was studying.
+No offence to emus; ratites are cool – but not cool enough.
 It wasn’t until I almost got a job studying orangutans in oil palm plantations that I decided that if I was going to do research for a job, I may as well get qualified at the same time.

 After two weeks, the other students left and I wondered why I was so adamant about staying for the whole month.
 I was suddenly super aware that I was the only woman around and I did not know my cultural place or how to understand anyone around me.
 I went upstairs and hid until someone gave me a hint as how to be.
 Soon enough, one of the guys called me downstairs and asked if I wanted some noodles – except I had no idea what he was asking me and I was pleasantly surprised when he handed me the bowl.
 For the rest of the day, myself and the field worker who had reached out to me got out our notebooks and tried to understand each other.